awsdocs/iam-user-guide/doc_source/access_controlling.md

 For example, you can give permissions to an account administrator to create, update, and delete policies\.
 Then you give permissions to a team leader or other limited administrator to attach and detach these policies to and from principal entities that the limited administrator manages\.

 For more information, refer to these resources:
-+ To learn more about creating an IAM policy that you can attach to a principal, see [Creating IAM Policies](access_policies_create.md)\.
++ To learn more about creating an IAM policy that you can attach to a principal, see [Creating IAM policies](access_policies_create.md)\.
-+ To learn how to attach an IAM policy to a principal, see [Adding and Removing IAM Identity Permissions](access_policies_manage-attach-detach.md)\.
++ To learn how to attach an IAM policy to a principal, see [Adding and removing IAM identity permissions](access_policies_manage-attach-detach.md)\.
-+ To see an example policy for limiting the use of managed policies, see [IAM: Limits Managed Policies That Can Be Applied to an IAM User, Group, or Role](reference_policies_examples_iam_limit-managed.md)\.
++ To see an example policy for limiting the use of managed policies, see [IAM: Limits managed policies that can be applied to an IAM user, group, or role](reference_policies_examples_iam_limit-managed.md)\.

-### Controlling Permissions for Creating, Updating, and Deleting Customer Managed Policies<a name="policies-controlling-access-create-update-delete"></a>
+### Controlling permissions for creating, updating, and deleting customer managed policies<a name="policies-controlling-access-create-update-delete"></a>

 You can use [IAM policies](access_policies.md) to control who is allowed to create, update, and delete customer managed policies in your AWS account\.
 The following list contains API operations that pertain directly to creating, updating, and deleting policies or policy versions:
 + [CreatePolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreatePolicy.html)